-- pharmacy bursary scheme; - pharmacy internship and graduate programmes; - investment in employee learning and development; - enterprise development and supplier development programmes; and - achievement of the commitment to donate 1% of net profit after tax to socio-economic development; - assessed the group's actions in relation to the 10 principles of the United Nations Global Compact (UNGC) as well as the group's standing in terms of the ILO protocol on decent work and working conditions.
-As a signatory to the UNGC, the group has adopted the 10 principles and monitors compliance against these principles in the areas of human rights, labour, anti-corruption and the environment; - assessed the group's activities related to the OECD recommendations regarding corruption and reviewed the group's ethics management programme; - reviewed compliance with the regulatory frameworks applicable to the group and received reports on litigation and legal compliance matters relevant to the committee's mandate; and - monitored the group's response to Covid-19 in terms of ensuring the health and safety of employees and customers, and supporting communities.
+- monitored the group's transformation progress against its B-BBEE plan, the internal employment equity plan (including the report on income disparities), and the diversity and inclusion training plan, and considered the external verification of the group's B-BBEE rating; - assessed sustainability performance with specific reference to the group's inclusion in the FTSE4Good Index and its Carbon Disclosure Project rating; - evaluated the corporate social investment programme, focusing primarily on the group's: - funding of students by the New Clicks Foundation, including those studying pharmacy; - pharmacy internship and graduate programmes; - investment in employee learning and development; - enterprise development and supplier development programmes; and - achievement of the commitment to donate 1% of net profit after tax to socio-economic development; - assessed the group's actions in relation to the 10 principles of the United Nations Global Compact (UNGC) as well as the decent work and working conditions provisions in the ILO's 2030 Agenda for Sustainable Development.
+As a signatory to the UNGC, the group has adopted the 10 principles and monitors compliance against these principles in the areas of human rights, labour, anti-corruption and the environment; - assessed the group's activities related to the OECD recommendations regarding corruption and reviewed the group's ethics management programme; and - reviewed compliance with the regulatory frameworks applicable to the group and received reports on litigation and legal compliance matters relevant to the committee's mandate.